UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/app/README.md

 The frontend code is located in the `app/client/PeerGrade` directory.

+**!!Important!!**

+- For the student's CSV Upload feature on the instructor end, the format for the CSV file is "email@gmail.com, test@gmail.com, ..."

 ### 🖧 Server-Side (Backend)
 The server-side is powered by Node.js and Express.js, with the following structure:
 - **Middlewares**: Handle cross-cutting concerns like authentication and error handling